Skip to content

 These minerals are often necessary for the production of a variety of home gadgets, such as mobile phones, computers, and televisions.
 Therefore, it is critical that the businesses who sell these goods exercise diligence and openness regarding the possibility of conflict minerals in their supply chains.

-The best option here is to avoid this issue is to check the company’s conflict minerals statement, as this shows they are trying to be transparent about their conflict minerals sourcing.
+The best option is to check the company’s conflict minerals statement, as this shows they are trying to be transparent about their conflict minerals sourcing.
 Some smartphone brands, such as Fairphone, source their minerals from conflict-free zones.
+The UK Government’s Section 54 Modern Slavery Act guidance also requires larger companies to report on supply chain transparency, which includes minerals sourcing.
 You can read more about conflict minerals in our methodology page: How We Rate.

-If you really need to buy an ethical phone brand new, Fairphone is your best option, as they are the only company to appear in the green section of our Ethical Mobile Phones Ratings Table.
+If you really need to buy an ethical phone brand new, Fairphone is your best option, as they are the only company to appear in the green section of our Ethical Mobile Phones comparison table.
 Additionally, Fairphone was the only brand to receive a top rating under Human Rights.
+The latest Fairphone 6 has been awarded a perfect 10/10 repairability score by iFixit, offers a five-year warranty, and commits to software support until 2033 — a standard no mainstream manufacturer currently matches.
+Fairphone has also achieved Ethical Accreditation from The GOOD Shopping Guide, recognising its commitment to responsible sourcing, repairability, and sustainability.
+Find out more about the benefits of Ethical Accreditation.

 However, if you do not need a brand-new phone, there are other options for an ethical phone.
 Have you considered purchasing a second-hand or refurbished phone from an independent supplier?
 Some of these refurbished models are in mint condition, and have never been out of the box.
 This not only saves you from adding to e-waste, or contributing to the carbon footprint of manufacturing a new phone, but also allows you to avoid directly funding an unethical smartphone brand.
 (Second-hand models are also a lot cheaper than brand new phones!)
 Buying a second-hand phone means that companies will not need to mine any more conflict minerals to produce it.
-So consider giving your old phone to a recycling company if you are not longer using it.
+UK-based social enterprise The Restart Project campaigns for the right to repair electronics and runs community repair events across the country — a great resource for anyone looking to extend the life of their device.
+So consider giving your old phone to a recycling company if you are no longer using it.
 You’ll often get a bit of money back for doing this too!

-See our Ethical Mobile Phones Ratings Table to compare brands
+See our Ethical Mobile Phones comparison table to compare brands

 The Good Shopping Guide’s researchers have investigated and analysed the thousands of brands that are included on our Ethical Ratings Tables.
 Simply click on any brand’s name below to read an in-depth article about its history and its sustainable business strategies (or lack of them!).